The merger creates the world's third-largest aerospace supplier as the industry bulks up to tackle record high output plans.

 European stocks closed in negative territory on Wednesday afternoon following lackluster trade on Wall Street and a decline in oil prices.

 European markets lost any small gains Tuesday to close lower in what had been a choppy day of trading.

 French planemaker Airbus has confirmed its intention of cutting the assembly rate of its A380 superjumbo

 Airbus focuses on more hub-and-spoke aircraft models, while Boeing is more targeted with point-to-point models, says Frost & Sullivan's Subhranshu Sekh Das.

 European stocks leaped to close higher on Thursday as global investors reacted to the Fed's decision to hold interest rates steady.

 Airbus became the first airplane manufacturer to get U.S. government permission to sell aircraft to Iran after last year's nuclear accord.

 The move marks a further blow for Airbus Group as the manufacturer seeks to bolster new sales of the world's largest passenger plane.

 The "Squawk Box" crew discuss some of the morning's most provocative headlines including Apple's new "bug bounty" program, Google's new plans for parking in its mapping application and House Speaker Paul Ryan saying that there's no point in a vote on the Trans-Pacific Partnership.

-European stocks opened higher on Wednesday ahead of the latest monetary policy decision from the U.S. Federal Reserve.
+European stocks closed slightly higher Wednesday ahead of the latest monetary policy decision from the U.S. Federal Reserve.